giosilvi/GPT-Prompter/README.md

 # GPT-Prompter
-Chrome extension to get a fast explanation/prompts of the selected text using GPT-3.
-Available in the chrome web store
+Open source Chrome extension to get a fast customizable prompts (e.g. explanations) of the selected text using GPT-3 model.
+Available in the Chrome web store.

 To use it follows these steps: